hellmarbecker/blog/_drafts/2022-02-21-visualizing-geospatial-data-in-imply-pivot.markdown

 druid.extensions.loadList=["druid-histogram", "druid-datasketches", "druid-kafka-indexing-service", "imply-utility-belt"]
 ```

-For the Cloud version of Imply Enterprise, this is just a checkbox in the Manager UI.
+For the Cloud version of Imply Enterprise, this is configured [in the Manager UI](https://docs.imply.io/latest/cluster-management/#configure-extensions).

 ## Generating Data